Skip to main content

 Q: Can learners see each other's submissions?

-No. Submissions are only visible to course creators in the analytics dashboard.
-Learners cannot see peer submissions.
+No. Submissions are only visible to course creators in analytics.

 Q: What happens to submissions if I delete the course?